Skip to content

 Thread-Local Memory Pool

-In high-performance scenarios, frequently calling new and delete can cause severe lock contention—because the standard library's memory allocator (usually ptmalloc2 or tcmalloc) needs to lock internally to protect the free list.
-A common optimization is to give each thread a small memory pool, where small object allocations are taken directly from the thread-local pool without competing with other threads:
+In high-performance scenarios, frequent calls to new and delete can cause severe lock contention—because the standard library's allocator (usually malloc or ptmalloc) needs to lock internally to protect the free list.
+A common optimization is to give each thread a small memory pool, allocating small objects directly from the thread-local pool without competing with other threads:

 #include <vector>